 But what do you do when water is actually leaking out of the disposer itself?
+Why is my garbage disposal leaking?
 This may not be as catastrophic as you think since many garbage disposer leaks can be solved by relatively simple part replacement procedures that the average DIYer can easily take on.

 Garbage disposers (or “disposals” as the appliance is often referred to) use a grinding, or shredding, plate to break down solid food waste into particles small enough to be washed down the drain.
 To do this, the unit is installed between the kitchen sink drain and the drainpipe which sends water and debris to the outside of the home.
 A steady stream of cold water should be running through the disposer for this process to work effectively.
 Disposers use a splash guard attached to the top of the unit or positioned in the sink drain opening to prevent water from being slung upwards during operation.

 Provided the disposer and components such as the splash guard are installed properly, the water exiting the sink drain should flow through the grinding plate and out the drain pipe attached to the disposer’s drain port… and nowhere else.
-If you discover water pooling on the floor of the cabinet below the sink, the disposer has developed a leak.
+If you discover water pooling or coming out of the garbage disposal on the floor of the cabinet below the sink, the disposer has developed a leak.

 Why is the garbage disposer leaking water?

 To solve the problem of a leaking garbage disposer, it’s important to identify where the leak is originating from.
-Here are the five most common causes of a leaking disposer and how you can fix it fast:
+If there is water coming out of your garbage disposal, here are the five most common causes of a leaking disposer and how you can fix it fast:

 - Torn sink flange gasket – A leak originating near the top of the disposer is often caused by a torn sink flange gasket.
 This flat gasket, which sits at the top of the unit’s mounting flange, can easily be replaced with a new one, but make sure the mounting flange is properly tightened when reinstalling the disposer.
 If your disposer does not have a sink flange gasket, you can use plumber’s putty to help seal the mounting flange to the sink.